NaturalHistoryMuseum/ckanext-gallery/README.md

 # Usage

 <!--usage-start-->
-To use as a view, the 'Gallery' type should be available after installing the plugin.
+To use as a view, no further setup is needed; the 'Gallery' type should be available for resources after installing the plugin.

 ## Interfaces